Filter by type:

 A General-Purpose Architecture to Control Mobile Robots

 L.J.
 Manso, L.V.
-Calderita, P. Bustos, J. Garcia, M. Martinez, F. Fernandez, A. Romero and A. Bandera
+Calderita, P. Bustos, J. García, M. Martínez, F. Fernández, A. Romero and A. Bandera

 Conference Papers In Proceedings of Workshop of Physical Agents (WAF), pp. 105-116, 2014